alchemyplatform/aa-sdk/site/migration-guide.md

 >;
 ```

+### Account: SimpleAccount and NaniAccount initialization params

+`chain` and `transport` have been added to the constructor and `rpcClient` has been removed.

 ### Signer: `signTypedData` signature change

 The `signTypedData` method found on `SmartAccountSigner` has been updated to match the signature found on `SmartContractAccount` and viem's `Account`.